Homelab

 [Unbound (DoT upstreams)]

-All DNS requests over VPN are handled by AdGuard Home, which blocks ads, trackers, telemetry, and malware.
+All DNS requests over VPN are handled by AdGuard Home, which tries to block ads, trackers, telemetry, and malware.
 It forwards queries to Unbound, which uses DNS-over-TLS (DoT) to upstream providers.
-This gives me a secure and ad-free browsing experience, even on public Wi-Fi.
+This on paper gives me a secure and ad-free browsing experience, even on public Wi-Fi.

 With this setup, I can access self-hosted services like Proxmox, TrueNAS, Gitea, and Docker UIs from anywhere, without exposing them to the public internet.